Australian Assistive Technology Conference 2026 (AATC2026) banner

 Destination

 Melbourne is Australia’s matchless capital of sport, culture, entertainment and style and is one of the world’s premier meeting and convention destinations.
 Whether you’re from halfway across the world or just a few hours away, visitors to the City of Melbourne are welcome.
 Learn more about Melbourne, discover what’s on by clicking here.
-For accessibility information, please click here.
+For accessibility information, please click here or visit Travellers Aid.